Red and yellow abstract pattern of a sun and rays repeating horizontally.

 • Designated a current Federal Repository curating federally owned and administered archaeological or paleontological collections.

-• Other equivalent accreditation or successor programs such as the Collections Assessment Program or Colorado Wyoming Association of Museums Peer Assessment Program.
+• Other equivalent accreditation or successor programs, such as the Collections Assessment Program or the Colorado Wyoming Association of Museums Peer Assessment Program.

 Proof of Insurance